pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

 ## Deploy a TiDB cluster and the monitoring component

-This section describes how to deploy a TiDB cluster and its monitoring component on GCP GKE.
+This section describes how to deploy a TiDB cluster and its monitoring component on GKE.

 ### Create namespace